ecshreve/jepp/README.md

 # API

-- the api is a simple go web server built with [gin] that exposes a handful of endpoints to access jeopardy data
+The api is backed by a go web server built with [gin] that exposes a few endpoints to access historical Jeopardy data.

+## Types

-- the shape of the data returned from the api aligns with the db schema, this is accomplished via various struct tags on the type definitions
+The shape of the data returned from the api aligns with the db schema, this is accomplished via various struct tags on the type definitions.

+### Struct tags quick reference

+- `db` tag is used by the [sqlx] library to map the db columns to the struct fields
+- `json` tag is used by the [gin] library to map the struct fields to the json response
+- `example` tag is used by the [swaggo] library to generate example responses for the swagger docs
+- `form` and `binding` tags are used by [gin] to map query arguments to a struct with some basic validation

-- for example, the `Clue` type is defined as follows:
+for example, the `pkg.models.Clue` type is defined as follows:
 ```{golang}
 type Clue struct {
 	ClueID     int64  `db:"clue_id" json:"clueId" example:"804002032"`